Only one cable-laying ship can fix snapped underwater cables and it's still on the other side of Africa | News24

 - The snapped cables are causing internet disruptions in South Africa.

-- But the Léon Thévenin is carrying out repairs near Kenya on the west coast of Africa – more than 8 000 kilometres away - before it heads to the Congo Canyon.
+- But the Léon Thévenin is carrying out repairs near Kenya on the east coast of Africa – more than 8 000 kilometres away - before it heads to the Congo Canyon.

 - For more stories, visit the Tech and Trends homepage.